AdityaAparadh/LeetBoard/README.md

 ## Frontend

-Build with React, fetches data and displays data from above server
+Built with React, fetches data and displays data from above server